SaraRands/sararands-site/kap.md

 Ketamine-assisted psychotherapy differs in a few key ways:

-- a therapist is with you during the experience — you’re not navigating this potentially intense state alone
+- a therapist is with you during the experience---you’re not navigating this potentially intense state alone
 - emotional material can be processed in real time
 - difficult or disorienting moments can be grounded safely
 - insights don’t fade as quickly because they are integrated afterward